Prepare for an electrified future

 E-mobility encompasses the electrification of vehicles and their parts far beyond the engine.
 From lighter brake boosters to more robust tyres to 360-degree sensors, a whole suite of other components is also being adapted for an electrified and emission-reduced future.

-Continental and other suppliers are making huge developments in motors, transmission and inverters that focus on propelling an electric vehicle forward, resulting in weight reductions that make electric vehicles more efficient, affordable and viable on a large scale.
+Ourselves and other suppliers are making huge developments in motors, transmission and inverters that focus on propelling an electric vehicle forward, resulting in weight reductions that make electric vehicles more efficient, affordable and viable on a large scale.
 Another important aspect of e-mobility advancements, particularly when it comes to hybrid vehicles, is optimising energy recovery.
 With regenerative braking and start/stop functionality, most hybrid cars already have features that allow the car to charge as you drive or minimise engine use by cutting it out when you stop.

 On top of these features, e-mobility experts are working on technology that decouples the engine from the wheels while the car is coasting.
 This means the engine can be shut down when it is not needed and then instantly and seamlessly restart when it is.
 A break booster that is 50% lighter also provides more security with less weight and therefore more efficiency for electric cars.

 Advancements in the field of e-mobility extend beyond mere car parts and explore electric solutions for societies and cities at large.
 A new series of driverless electric Robo-Taxis, with driverless brake systems and a sophisticated radar system, feature e-mobility products and solutions that could be used by numerous vehicles.
-CUbE (Continental Urban mobility Experience), a small driverless demo shuttle at Continental’s Auburn Hills location in the USA, has helped develop a radar system that generates a 360-degree image of its environment using 7 radar sensors, laser sensors and cameras.
+The CUbE (Continental Urban mobility Experience), a small driverless demo shuttle at our Auburn Hills location in the USA, has helped develop a radar system that generates a 360-degree image of its environment using 7 radar sensors, laser sensors and cameras.
 It can detect everything within the environment up to a 200-metre radius and can even look through objects such as parked cars to detect hidden dangers.

 Be prepared to let your reservations about an electric mobility future disappear as each component of electric vehicles becomes lighter, more sophisticated and more efficient.
 Lighter parts, eco-friendly tyres and more advanced sensors are making sustainable practices not just the future of mobility, but also part of the present.